 As children engage with their coloring pages, they strengthen their ability to focus and concentration skills.

 PREPARING THE PRINTABLES

-This printable includes ten different St. Patrick’s Day gnome pages for kids to color.
+This printable pack includes ten different St. Patrick’s Day gnome pages for kids to color.
 Three pages have holiday phrases on them.
 The other seven are adorable gnome scenes.

 More Ways to Use the Coloring Pages

 After kids have completed their chosen gnome coloring page, have them use it as a story prompt.
 Invite them to write a creative story about the gnome on their page.

 Take some time to teach kids about silent letters.
 Teach them about “gn” words like gnome, “kn” words like knife, and “wr” words like write.